Codename: Knockout: Publication history

 Rodi wrote each issue of the title.
 Small left the series after #5 and was replaced by an assortment of artists including Amanda Conner (#6, 9, 13, 14), Yanick Paquette (#7, 8, 10, 11, 12), Phil Jimenez (#12), Ed Benes (#15–18), Mark A. Robinson (#19, 20) and John Lucas (#21–23).

 Each issue had a painted cover, and many were by high-profile comic book artists including Joe Chiodo, J. G. Jones, Phil Noto, Brian Stelfreeze, J. Scott Campbell, and Jim Lee.

 The title was first conceived under editor Axel Alonso, though Tony Bedard went on to edit the first 6 issues; Bedard was succeeded by Will Dennis who edited the title until its cancellation.

 Plot summary

-The premise of the series was to follow the adventures of buxom blonde Angela St. Grace (the "Codename: Knockout" of the title) a secret agent and operative for the "G.O.O.D."
+The premise of the series follows the adventures of buxom blonde Angela St. Grace (the "Codename: Knockout" of the title) a secret agent and operative for the "G.O.O.D."
 (Global Organization for the Obliteration of Dastardliness) organization as she battled the nefarious agents of "E.V.I.L."
 (Extralegal Vendors of Iniquity and Licentiousness).

 She is assisted by her partner Go Go Fiasco, a young, handsome, gay fellow agent and by her mother Celeste St. Grace, the leader of the G.O.O.D. organization.